Pakeezah: Plot

-Nargis is a tawaif (entertainer) based in the Muslim quarter of Lucknow.
+Nargis is a tawaif based in the Muslim quarter of Lucknow.
 She dreams of marrying Shahbuddin, the man she loves, but his family's patriarch Hakim Saab strongly opposes their relationship because he finds it unacceptable to welcome a tawaif as a daughter-in-law into his respected family.
 Dejected, Nargis flees to a nearby qabristan (cemetery) and lives there, giving birth to a daughter before dying.
 On her deathbed, Nargis writes Shahbuddin a letter asking him to come for his newborn daughter.
 Nargis' sister Nawabjaan is buying jewellery when she finds a piece that is similar to one owned by Nargis.
 She asks the jeweller its origin and is led to the cemetery.
-She finds Nargis' body and her daughter, whom she takes back to her kotha (brothel).
+She finds Nargis' body and her daughter, whom she takes back to her kotha (performance house).

 When Nargis' belongings are sold several years later, a man finds Nargis' letter and delivers it to Shahbuddin.
-Shahbuddin tracks down Nargis' now-adult daughter Sahibjaan's whereabouts and finds her working as an entertainer at Nawabjaan's brothel.
-Nawabjaan, however, does not want him to take Sahibjaan away, and takes her niece and flees to another town.
-While travelling by train, a young man enters Sahibjaan's compartment and seeing her sleeping.
+Shahbuddin tracks down Nargis' now-adult daughter Sahibjaan and finds her working as tawaif at Nawabjaan's brothel.
+Nawabjaan, however, does not want him to take Sahibjaan away, and flees with her niece to another town.
+While travelling by train, a young man enters Sahibjaan's compartment and sees her sleeping.
 Struck by her beauty, he leaves her a note.
 After arriving at her destination, Sahibjaan wakes up and finds the note.
-She reads it and falls in love with the stranger.
+She reads it and falls in love with the note's author.